Sometimes bad things happen to good people

 Can I stay in the property?

 As the term implies, a short sale is a sale of real property and you will need to move out prior to the final settlement.
-It is important that you make plans as soon as possible to seek new lodging and to have your personal property moved.a
+It is important that you make plans as soon as possible to seek new lodging and to have your personal property moved.

-How do I know this will work?
+How do I know the short sale will work?

 This is an easy one – the answer is “you don’t”.
 There is absolutely no guarantee that a short sale package will be accepted by a lender.
 Once you’ve missed a mortgage payment, the lender has the right to initiate foreclosure proceedings if they care to.
 The key here is that a lender can be convinced that a short sale is a better financial decision for them vs. following through with… and incurring the cost of… foreclosure.
 Again, it’s extremely important that you’re working with a seasoned short sale real estate agent.